-Remove the frozen spinach from the freezer and remove it from its packaging.
+Remove the frozen spinach from its packaging and place it in a frying pan.

-Heat up the pan on the stove on low or medium-low heat.
+Heat the pan on the stove on low heat.

-Reserve the drippings that remain after cooking the frozen spinach, and pour them over the stir-fried spinach to maximize nutritional quality.
-As frozen vegetables are heated during the cooking process, they release a significant amount of liquid -- which is often high in vitamins and minerals.
-These reserved cooking liquids not only improve nutrient content, but may also maximize flavor.
+As frozen vegetables are heated during the cooking process, they release a significant amount of liquid — which is high in vitamins and minerals.
+To maximize flavor and nutrition, pour the pan drippings over the spinach.

 You can also cook frozen spinach by boiling it for 9 to 11 minutes in a saucepan on the stovetop, then draining it in a colander.
 According to the Tufts University Health & Nutrition Letter, boiling spinach does reduce its vitamin C content, since vitamin C is heat sensitive.
 But the oxalic acid in spinach is also heat sensitive — and oxalic-acid loss is beneficial because oxalic acid inhibits calcium absorption.